Beyond bridges: Biden redefines infrastructure to add people

 Sweeping in scope, the ambitious plan aims to make generational investments in infrastructure, revive domestic manufacturing, combat climate change and keep the United States competitive with China, according to administration officials.

-Though the White House is emphasizing the urgency, it also insists this will not be considered an emergency response like the $1.9 trillion virus relief bill that Biden signed into law over Republican objections in mid-March.
-The administration wants to see progress on the new legislation by Memorial Day and have it passed over the summer, White House officials said.
+Though the White House is emphasizing the urgency, the administration is also working deliberately to build support.
+It wants to see progress on the new legislation by Memorial Day and have it passed over the summer, White House officials said.

 Biden's approach is about “making an investment in America,” said White House press secretary Jen Psaki.